owncloud/ocis/docs/adr/0003-outsource-user-management.md

 ### Resulting deployment options
 - Single binary: admin can manage users, groups and roles using the built in web ui (glauth)
-- External LDAP: OCIS admin needs do use existing tool to manage users
+- External LDAP: OCIS admin needs to use existing tool to manage users
 - Separate OCIS and LDAP admin: OCIS admin relies on the LDAP admin to manage users

 ### Resulting technical implications